SeanSun6814/WaterfallExplorer/README.md

 1. Hit `Ctrl + D` to turn on delayed launch
 2. Open a file or folder as usual (but it won't immediately open)
 3. Open more files or folders as you wish
-4. Hit `Ctrl + D`.
+4. Hit `Ctrl + D` again.
 Now everything will launch at once.

 ## Quit